-Copyright © RTO/NATO 2006 All Rights Reserved
+Copyright © RTO/NATO 2010 All Rights Reserved

-ISBN 978-92-837-0053-1
+ISBN 978-92-837-0136-1

 Single copies of this publication or of a part of it may be made for individual use only.
 The approval of the RTA Information Management Systems Branch is required for more than one copy to be made or an extract included in another publication.
+Requests to do so should be sent to the address on the back cover.